Northern rainfall onset

 Drosdowsky, W., and M.C.
 Wheeler, 2014: Predicting the onset of the north Australian wet season with the POAMA dynamical prediction system.
 Wea.
 Forecasting, 29, 150-161 pdf

-The chance of an early northern rainfall onset for 2016–17 is higher than average over much of northern Australia.
-The chances are highest over the Top End of the NT, the Cape York Peninsula, the Kimberley and southeast Queensland.
-This means most of northern Australia is likely to receive the first rains after the dry season earlier than normal.
+The chance of an early rainfall onset is high for the tropical far north of Australia.
+This includes the Top End of NT, Cape York Peninsula, the Kimberley and the Gulf Country.
+This suggests that most of northern tropical Australia will receive the first rains of the wet season earlier than usual.

 Product code: IDCKOCNRN0